chiragraman/social-processes/commands.md

 # Commands for Reproducing Paper Results

 In all the following commands, replace the text within `<>` with the appropriate argument.
 The following commands denote the choice of arguments for running the training and evaluation code for the experiments in the paper.
-The only difference between the commands for the baseline and proposed models is in the `--model` argument, along with the necessary `--component` argument for Social Process models:
+The only difference between the commands for the baseline and proposed models is in the `--model` argument, along with the necessary `--component` argument for the Social Process and Variational Encoder-Decoder models:

-- baselines: `--model NEURAL_PROCESS`
+- baselines: `--model NEURAL_PROCESS` or `--model VAE_SEQ2SEQ --comonent <MLP/RNN>`
 - proposed: `--model SOCIAL_PROCESS --comonent <MLP/RNN>`

 For simplicity, these are denoted as `[model arguments]` in the commands below.
 Replace the entire text with one of the two options above.
+Additionally, the optional arguments are denoted within `[]`.

-## Forecasting Synthetic Glancing Behavior
+## Synthetic Glancing Behavior

 Training: